The night Nadia lost her mother started like any other.

 Midday arrived far too quickly, bringing warm sunlight, but there was nothing warm about her mother’s execution.

-Nadia stood atop a large wooden platform in the town square, dread twisting her stomach into knots.
+Nadia stood atop a large wooden platform in the city square, dread twisting her stomach into knots.
 All morning, she’d felt as if she were walking in a nightmare.
 She’d cried.
 She’d raged.
 She’d pleaded.
 But none of it mattered.

 Her father stood beside her in dark, somber robes, gazing across the city square and avoiding her gaze.
 He’d always been a distant parent, but never this distant, never a man she could outright hate.